erroronline1/caro/readme.md

 * O.TrdP_3 Third-party software MUST be regularly checked for vulnerabilities by the developer (by evaluating publicly available information or by static/dynamic test methods).
 Remnants of options to support development (cf. O.Source_6) are to be considered a vulnerability.
 For all publicly known vulnerabilities, the manufacturer MUST analyze the extent to which the vulnerability affects the security of the overall system.
 Software or functions from third-party software MUST NOT be used for known vulnerabilities that affect the security of the overall system.
     > [List of third party software](#ressources)
 * O.TrdP_4 Security updates for third-party software MUST be integrated promptly and made available to the user via an update.
 The manufacturer MUST submit a security concept that defines the tolerated continued use for the application or the backend system based on the criticality of exploitable vulnerabilities.
 After the grace period has expired, the application MUST refuse operation.
-    > The operator of the infrastructure is responsible for fulfilling os and driver requirements.
+    > The operator of the infrastructure is responsible for fulfilling os, browser and driver requirements.
 * O.TrdP_5 Before using third-party software, its source MUST be checked for trustworthiness.
     > [List of third party software](#ressources)
 * O.TrdP_6 The application SHOULD not pass on sensitive data to third-party software.